 - 4 degrees Pisces

-Then, the planet begins consolidating the acquired experience, transforming active energy into passive potential.
-The planet’s action smoothly shifts from the external to the internal plane; the experience gained becomes embedded in the unconscious as habit.
-Consciousness takes an ever-diminishing part in the planet’s manifestations, while automatism and instinctiveness, inherent in mastered experience, increase.
+From here, the planet begins to consolidate the acquired experience, shifting from active energy to passive potential.
+The planet’s action smoothly transitions from the external plane to the internal one; the gained experience solidifies into unconscious skills.
+Consciousness becomes less involved in the planet’s manifestations, while automaticity, instinctiveness, and the qualities of the accumulated experience grow stronger.

 Astrologer Natalia Perestoronina ©